 From an American perspective, you probably associate campsites or RV parks as they are commonly known, as just an off the beaten path location that is a much cheaper option than staying in a hotel.
-But from a British standpoint, I can safely tell you that my experiences have been like 5 star luxury!
+But from a British standpoint, I can safely tell you that our experiences have been like 5-star luxury!

 But camping in England is much more than just pitching a tent on a patch of grass, it is an unforgettable experience with a variety of incentives that make your stay all the more enjoyable.
 All of this makes up for the wet and wintry conditions you can expect to experience during the Summer months!
 After all, it wouldn’t be England without the odd rain shower!

 Many of you British citizens will also argue that camping in England doesn’t necessarily mean you are staying in a tent.
 Whether you have a touring caravan, RV/camper van, rent a static caravan or you have the good old tent and sleeping bag combination, there is a campsite (or caravan site as we Brits refer to them!) waiting to welcome you.

 Throughout my childhood years, my parents would take me to a variety of caravan sites in Cornwall, Devon, Isle of Wight and even the Fylde Coast in North-West England.
 We stayed in our own touring caravan which pretty much felt like our very own house on wheels that we would pull behind our car and stay for 1-2 weeks before returning home.
 Memories that I will cherish for the rest of my life and certainly put me in good stead to appreciate English caravan sites!

 Spending time along the Cornish coastline was high on our bucket list and after much research we decided to stay at Trevella Caravan Park which we honestly didn’t know much about but because it received rave reviews online and it was in a perfect location to explore the rest of Cornwall we opted to pitch our tent there.